-- 1. Set the steering wheel in a straight ahead position and hold them in this position. - 2.
-Measure A and B, A minus B should be 1/8" to 1/4" (3 to 6mm).
+- 1. Set the steering wheel in a straight-ahead position and hold them in this position. - 2.
+Measure A and B, A minus B should be 2.5mm. - 3.
 If this measurement needs to be adjusted, contact your dealer for service.

 If the tie rod is positioned incorrectly or adjusted incorrectly, it will not pivot, may break, and may separate.
-Severe injury or death can result
+Severe injury or death can result.